How to File a Civil Suit - A Roadmap to Trial in NC Civil Court

 Once the Defendant has been served, the Rules of Civil Procedure allow him/her 30 days to file an answer or other response (such as motion to dismiss).
 This is known as the responsive pleading.

-There is a procedure to obtain an additional 30 days to file this response, but these deadlines are strict and failing to act in time can be disastrous.
+There is a procedure to obtain an additional 30 days to file this response, but these deadlines are strict and failing to act in time can greatly hinder your case.

 4. Discovery: Information Gathering & Depositions to Build the Case

 After the Defendant has filed their answer, the process of discovery takes place.
-The purpose of discovery is to allow time for both sides to gather information on the case and learn as much as possible about the facts, so that they can adequately try their case before the judge or jury.
+The purpose of discovery is to allow time for both sides to gather information on the case and learn as much as possible about the facts so they can adequately try their case before the judge or jury.
+As you are learning how to file a civil lawsuit in NC, your attorney will help you gather evidence that will best vouch for your arguement.

 Often, depositions are taken, where the attorneys question parties and witnesses under oath, and the answers are transcribed for later use in court.